andrewcumming/phase_diagram_3CP/README.md

 ### Compiling

 * The free-energy routines use cython to speed up the calculation.
-To compile  `free_energy.pyx` (2 component free energy) and `free_energy3.pyx`into modules, use
+To compile  `free_energy.pyx` (2 component free energy) and `free_energy3.pyx` (3 component free energy) into modules, use

 `python setup.py build_ext --inplace`

 `python setup3.py build_ext --inplace`

 To make an html to inspect the code you can use, e.g.